makrai/notes/kossaifi1901-sewa-db-audio-vis-emo-senti.md

 * subjective and complex
   * whether a certain expression stems from eg sadness versus boredom
 * several continuous-valued, multidimensional models have been proposed for
-  * VA: most popular model employed by the affective computing research community is the two dimensional model describing the degree of activation (arousal) and pleasantness (valence) of displayed affect expressions as a point in
+  * VA: most popular model employed by the affective computing research community is the two dimensional model describing the degree of activation (arousal) and pleasantness (valence) of displayed affect expressions in 2d
     * problem with this approach is the dynamically varying time-delay between an expression and the annotation due to reaction lag of the annotators, which also varies among different annotators, over the sessions, and even